 The advantage of using the Fβ score is that it allows you to optimize simultaneously for precision and recall by tuning their weights in a single metric using the β parameter.
 Having that single metric makes it easier to evaluate a large number of AI model hyperparameters in an automated fashion to produce the most performant model for the AI application.
 When reporting the Fβ score for each hyperparameter configuration, one must be careful to evaluate all thresholds and report the highest Fβ score that can be obtained using that configuration (as shown in the code snippet below).
 That evaluation can be done quickly, without requiring the model to be retrained for each threshold, and the threshold corresponding to the highest Fβ score should be saved for use in prediction.
 Using the ‘predict’ function, which is equivalent to using a threshold of 0.5, will likely lead to suboptimal Fβ values in practice.
 That can be seen in the above plot.
 The following example in Python describes the suboptimal and optimal thresholding approaches for computing the F1 score.

 The disadvantage of using the Fβ score is that the β parameter may be difficult to obtain or translate from business requirements.
 A good example of a business requirement from a C3.ai client is the following: the AI model should have a recall of at least 90 percent, and as high of a precision as can be simultaneously achieved.
 Recall is a satisficing metric while precision is an optimizing metric in that example (it could be the other way around in a different example).
-AutoML capabilities offered by the C3 AI Suite™ allow you to define an optimizing metric and one or more satisficing metrics.
+AutoML capabilities offered by the C3 AI Application Platfrom™ allow you to define an optimizing metric and one or more satisficing metrics.
 If you prefer to hand-tune your model, you could use the precision-recall curve to identify a suitable threshold that achieves values for precision and recall that meet the satisficing and optimizing requirements.
 If you cannot find a threshold that meets the satisficing metric requirement, you could try different algorithms or different ways of feature engineering until you are able to find a model that meets that requirement.

 When choosing a metric to select an AI model that maximizes business value, I hope you take four points away from this article: